Parkland high school shooting: Fatalities

 Alyssa Alhadeff was the captain of the Parkland Soccer Club.
-On March 7, 2018—nearly three weeks after the shooting—she was honored by the United States women's national soccer team prior to a game in Orlando.
+On March 7, 2018 she was honored by the United States women's national soccer team prior to a game in Orlando.
 Her teammates and family were invited to the game and presented with official jerseys that featured her name.

-Meadow Pollack was a senior who was shot four times.
-As Cruz fired into other classrooms, Pollack crawled to a classroom door but was unable to get inside.
-Cara Loughran, a freshman, was alongside Pollack, and Pollack covered Loughran in an attempt to shield her from the bullets.
-The shooter returned to the classroom and located Pollack and Loughran, discharging his weapon five more times and killing both girls.
+Meadow Pollack was a senior who was shot four times; upon being initially wounded seconds after the perpetrator had fatally shot Scott Beigel, Pollack crawled toward a classroom door, where a 14-year-old freshman named Cara Loughran—also wounded in the perpetrator's salvo—had also sought refuge.
+The perpetrator located Pollack and Loughran and discharged his weapon five more times—killing both girls.